 We have retained all rights to develop and commercialize CK-2017357, ispinesib, SB-743921 and GSK-923295.
 We currently do not have a strategic partner for these drug candidates.
 We are relying on GSK to complete its Phase I clinical trial for GSK-923295.
 We expect to rely on one or more strategic partners or other arrangements with third parties to advance and develop each of CK-2017357 and other compounds from our skeletal muscle contractility program, ispinesib, SB-743921, GSK-923295 and our smooth muscle myosin inhibitors.
-However, we may not be able to negotiate and enter into such strategic alliances or arrangements on acceptable terms, if at all.
+However, we may not be able to negotiate and enter into such strategic alliances or arrangements on acceptable terms, if at all, or in accordance with our planned timelines.

-We rely on Amgen to conduct preclinical and clinical development for omecamtiv mecarbil for the potential treatment of heart failure.
+We rely on Amgen to conduct non-clinical and clinical development for omecamtiv mecarbil for the potential treatment of heart failure.
 If Amgen elects to terminate its development activities with respect to omecamtiv mecarbil, we currently do not have an alternative strategic partner for this drug candidate.

 Our ability to commercialize drugs that we develop with our partners and that generate royalties from product sales depends on our partners' abilities to assist us in establishing the safety and efficacy of our drug candidates, obtaining and maintaining regulatory approvals and achieving market acceptance of the drugs once commercialized.
 Our partners may elect to delay or terminate development of one or more drug candidates, independently develop drugs that could compete with ours or fail to commit sufficient resources to the marketing and distribution of drugs developed through their strategic alliances with us.
 Our partners may not proceed with the development and commercialization of our drug candidates with the same degree of urgency as we would because of other priorities they face.
+In addition, new business combinations or changes in a partner's business strategy may adversely affect its willingness or ability to carry out its obligations under a strategic alliance.